 Finally, a credible reason for interjecting the more psychoanalytic reading of Hamlet’s manifestation of guilt by association in his mother’s sin could be the important influence of Freudian analysis, and especially the Oedipal complex introduced by Freud that was transferred into the field of literary criticism.

 Whether due to the strong influence of Freudian criticism that blossomed in the fifties and sixties, or due to Wilson’s own purportedly flamboyant editorial decisions, or the growing interest in more technologically scientific textual criticism, the change that Wilson made did not transfer into professional performances of Shakespearean text.
-Witness the search results on Utube when the names Laurence Oliver, John Geilgud, Mel Gibson, and Kenneth Branagh are joined with “Oh that this too too solid flesh would melt.”
+Witness the search results on Utube when the names Laurence Olivier, John Geilgud, Mel Gibson, and Kenneth Branagh are joined with “Oh that this too too solid flesh would melt.”

 While the gap between academic textual scholarship and professional theatrical performance is not the topic of this essay, it is interesting to note that some of the greatest actors in the world have favored the “solid” line reading.